peerkar/liferay-gsearch/binaries/README.md

 	"libraryPath": "/usr/lib/x86_64-linux-gnu",
 	"dictionaryPath": "/opt/software/voikko/dictionary"
 ```
-Before installing, ensure that this configuration is valid
+Before installing, ensure that this configuration is valid.
+Also install the Voikko Elasticsearch plugin binary find at https://github.com/peerkar/elasticsearch-analysis-voikko/tree/gsearch-es-613/binaries as instructed at  https://github.com/peerkar/elasticsearch-analysis-voikko/tree/gsearch-es-613.
+Just use the custom binary instead of the one in the instructions.

 ## Step 2 - Synonym Dictionaries